tylercooksrice/cse15l-lab-reports/lab-report-1.md

 ![Image](LS_with_directory_argument.png)

 - The working directory was /home when "ls" was ran.
-- By entering "ls" into the terminal with a directory as an arguement, the terminal displayed the files that were inside the folder.
+- By entering "ls" into the terminal with a directory as an argument, the terminal displayed the files that were inside the folder.
 The argument was /home/lecture1/messages which displayed en-us.txt es-mx.txt ko.txt zh-cn.txt, which were all the files in the folder messages.
 - The output was not an error